26 September 2020

-students will be introduced with the historical key points of visual anthropology, through watching and analyzing important audiovisual achievements, such as avant-garde experimental moving image works, city-symphonies movies, cinema verite and and other ethnographic films dealing with political problems and the daily lives of people who question the ideological system in which they live.
+Students will be introduced with the key points of various visual values produced anthropology, through watching and analyzing important audiovisual achievements, such as avant-garde experimental moving image works, city-symphonies movies, cinema verite and and other ethnographic films dealing with political problems and the daily lives of people who question the ideological system in which they live.
 Beside that, Yugoslavian “black wave” documentaries will serve as an inspiration for the design of scenarios for films.
 Through intense practical work, participants will adopt visual vocabulary, editing techniques and expressionistic framing in order to capture audiovisual representation of post-socialist nostalgia, cultural monuments as symbols of socialism, (non)material culture as significant remnants of socialism and exploration of senses with the rhythms and patterns of contemporary everyday life.
 Recommended research techniques for this course will be comprehensive semi structured interviews, photo elicitation and participation with observation.
 Participants divided into groups will do the research and use camera as fieldwork tool in Kriva Palanka and create a unique short film narrative on various themes they decide.

-Prof. d-r Ilina Jakimovska, Skopje, Macedonia
+Prof. d-r Ilina Jakimovska (Macedonia)

 EUR 270: Accommodation, food and school fee for whole Spring School.

-2 Scholarships are going to be awarded for the students from Balkan countries: Macedonia, Albania, Kosovo, Serbia, Bosnia and Herzegovina and Montenegro
+5 Full scholarships are going to be awarded to the students from Balkan countries: Macedonia, Albania, Kosovo, Serbia, Bosnia and Herzegovina and Montenegro

 5 50% Scholarships are going to be awarded to the applicants from Southeast European countries